SFO - SIN

 • Which aircraft models fly most regularly from San Francisco to Singapore?

-The Boeing 777-200LR is the aircraft model that flies most regularly on the San Francisco to Singapore flight route.
+The Boeing 787-9 Dreamliner is the aircraft model that flies most regularly on the San Francisco to Singapore flight route.

 • Which airline alliances offer flights from San Francisco to Singapore?

-Star Alliance is the only airline alliance operating flights between San Francisco and Singapore.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between San Francisco and Singapore, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from San Francisco to Singapore?